 # Use the master for reads router_options=master_accept_reads=true

-the master to guarantee a consistent session state.
-This behavior can be controlled with
+routed to the master to guarantee a consistent session state.
+This behavior can

 If set to false, queries are routed normally after a multi-statement query.